 Since beginning my journey with minimalism, I buy what I need and make sure the items are of good quality.
 It’s more than just a lifestyle – it’s a mentality!
-If you are interested in learning more about minimalism, please click here.
+If you’re interested in learning more about minimalism, please click here.
 It’s a post where I go more in depth on reasons why you should try Minimalism.

 14. Buying Off Brand Sometimes

 We all know the main household and clothing brands!
 The difference between named brands and generic items are the name.
-Never forget this when making the purchase and make sure you ask yourself, “Am I purchasing this product because I love the results/quality or because of its brand?”.
+Never forget this when making the purchase and make sure you ask yourself, “Am I purchasing this product because I love the results/quality or because of the brand?”.

-Of course, there are items that you will want to purchase from reputable companies such as my Dyson vacuum or a sturdy stand-mixer from KitchenAid.
+Of course, there are items that you’ll want to purchase from reputable companies such as my Dyson vacuum or a sturdy stand-mixer from KitchenAid.
 But for items such as hand sanitizer, laundry detergent and towels – I prefer to go with something that still works but is cheaper in price.

 I love Amazon Basics!
 I buy some of my clothing from there and a lot of my household items from them.
 See if you can save money by buying off-brand on occasion – let me know in the comments below what you purchased!